realworldocaml/book/book/platform/README.md

 ### Defining module names

 A matching pair of `ml` and `mli` files define an OCaml module, named after the file and capitalized.
-Modules names are the only name you refer to within OCaml code.
+Module names are the only kind of name you refer to within OCaml code.

 Let's create a `Msg` module in our skeleton project inside `lib/`.